periode/thesis/communications/reset_journal/corpus/notes.md

 - how the style guides present themselves
 - how people discuss them/fork them on github (issues, tagged as enhancement)
-- how people comment them on other places on the web
+- how it compares across projects and what it says about the development of open source projects, the justification against personal style

 they use the word "opinionated" a lot. **the interesting thing is that there are not objectively correct answers but questions of style, even though these questions are approached as if they are** > open-source as objectifying the subjective